cardpay/unlimit-ios-sdk/README.md

 - checking which payment methods are available for you,
 - payment with new bank card,
 - payment with saved bank card (token),
+- recurring with new bank card,
+- recurring with saved bank card (token),
 - payment with PayPal.

 Unlimint SDK has two parts: SDK UI and SDK Core.